Kamoshiranai/DeepSES/README.md

 The trained Pytorch model is saved as an .onnx file and used to create TensorRT engine for inference, which is optimized for the used hardware.
 The pipeline works roughly as follows:
     - A compute shader in OpenGL computes the vdW SDF (3D texture).
-    - This texture is then mapped to a CUDA buffer and passed through the TensorRT engine to compute the SES SDF (simplified, see below).
-    - The buffer is then unmapped from CUDA to let OpenGL use it to render the SES via raymarching.

-    To speed up the inference (and save some GPU memory) we only compute the SES SDF for the patches which are visible from the current camera position and where it differs from the vdW SDF.
-Those patches are determined by raymarching the vdW SDF and filtered before copying them into a CUDA buffer for inference.
+    - The SES SDF is computed via the TensorRT engine.
+    - A ray marching shader is used to render the SDF while adding simplex noise.
+    - (optionally ambient occlusion is computed)
+In this demo we compute the vdW and SES SDF only once at the beginning but it can also be recomputed each frame (by setting model_changed = true after computing the SES SDF).

 ---